Jason2Brownlee/blog/content/posts/my-pc-history.md

 In university I upgraded to a Celeron 300A @450Mhz, and a record of the whole machine [was captured online](https://web.archive.org/web/20000601155757fw_/http://www.geocities.com/TimesSquare/Tower/8163/pc.html).
 I have no memory of a "Diamond Viper" Nvidia card.
 I was big into Linux and I do remember spending a ton of hours trying to get OpenGL and USB working right for gaming in Linux.
 It was a debugging puzzle more than a requirement.
 A technical challenge.

 The next upgrade is fuzzy.
+It was a strange time.
+AMD over-took Intel, so I switched to an AMD CPU.
+And GPUs flipped too I think, perhaps nvidia was not on top at the time (ati radeon?).
 I remember it was a big machine with lots of fans and a large copper heat sink.
-It was probably over 1Ghz but I don't remember anything about it, really.
+It was probably over 1.2Ghz but I don't remember anything about it, really.
+I remember I later bought a second-hand nvidia gforce card (gforce2 or 3?) from a friend for it circa 2001 or 2002.
+I think.
 I do remember selling it to a friend in my research group around 2004 or 2005.
 At the time I was doing a PhD and had an assigned workstation and access to fast servers for running experiments.
 I was living in a share house and had no need for a home PC.
 I lived in the lab, basically.

 I eventually got a tiny 12" [iBook](https://en.wikipedia.org/wiki/IBook), for some at-home running on rails dev, and other stuff.
 It was tiny, white and I really loved it.
 This was my big switch from Linux to MacOS.
 I sitll used Linux at work for a long time.